sramshaw/bbbb/README.md

 ## 4. Builds configurations

-Trial and error is bound to happen at this stage if following the lab pdf, as it seems some options change over time, and the document does not age well.
-Hence the need to capture the configuration in a reproducible way.
+Trial and error is bound to happen at this stage if following the lab pdf, as it seems some options in menuconfig menus change over time, and the document does not reflect it properly.
-Based on all the above, the way to first experiment on the manual menuconfig can be done by entering a console session inside a running container, aiming at saving the config in a short form.
+We need a way to first experiment on the manual menuconfig from within the build environment.

-### 4.1 The best way to get a console for manually setting up the build configuration
+### 4.1 The best way to get a console in the build environment (aka build container)
-The easiest way to enter a console session is:
+The easiest way to enter a console session in a container based on the toolchain container image is:
 - launch the console using the following script in a vscode terminal: [./lmake_explore_toolchain.sh](./lmake_explore_toolchain.sh)
+  - you now have access to the crosscompilation toolchain repo, and can enter menuconfig
+    - see the  ```dockerfile``` to find the crosstool-ng repo's folder from the running container's perspective
   - you now have access to the modules or crosscompilation repos, and can enter menuconfig
     - see the scripts ```scripts_for_container/build_<module name>.sh``` to find the repo's folder from the running container's perspective
     - note that the container has access due to folder mapping of host (WSL2) ```./modules``` folder to the container's ```/home/ubuntu/work/modules/``` folder

-### 4.2 Example 1: for the cross compiler config,
+### 4.2 Example: the cross compiler config,
 -  use of menuconfig:
 ```
 cd /home/ubuntu/crosstool-ng/